Action Alert: Help Add Restrictions to Sports Gambling & Prevent New "Online Casino Gambling'

 Step 1.

-Write and send this email on your own time, from your personal email, unless you are representing your employer, with their approval.
-This action is lobbying.
+Write and send an email on your own time, from your personal email, unless you are representing your employer, with their approval.
+This action is lobbying.*

 Step 2.

-Use any (or all) of the template below to write your email; be sure to tailor the highlighted blanks with your own words.
+Use any (or all) of this template to write your email; be sure to tailor the highlighted blanks with your own words.

 Step 3.